-Table 2.2 Box Gum Woodland Management Plan - Regeneration and Revegetation Program Requirements

-Activity Description Timeframe as defined in the BGWMP Progress in 2018 Status Fencing Fence entire Biodiversity Offset Area (offset area).
-2013/14 All required fencing has been completed.
-Compliant Natural regeneration of derived native grassland Exclusion of stock from the offset area.
-2013/14 The offset are is free from grazing activities by stock.
-Compliant Seed collection for direct seeding Seed collection to target box-gum woodland using local provenance.
+Table 2.2 Box Gum Woodland Management Plan - Regeneration and Revegetation Program Requirements grassland stock.
+Seed collection for direct seeding Seed collection to target box- gum woodland using local provenance.
 Direct seeding of 5.5 hectares of the offset area.
-2013/14 Completed Compliant Site preparation for direct seeding Light scarification of the ground if deemed essential to seed germination (i.e. if seeing coincides with very dry conditions) 2014/14 Completed Compliant Direct seeding Direct seeding of 5.5 hectares.
+2013/14 Completed Compliant Site preparation for direct seeding Light scarification of the ground if deemed essential to seed germination (i.e. if seeding coincides with very dry conditions) 2014/15 Completed Compliant Direct seeding Direct seeding of 5.5 hectares.
 Seeding to be conducted using a tractor with fertilizer spreader and vermiculate.
 2014/15 Completed Compliant Planting of tube stock 5.5 hectares of the existing native pasture to be revegetated using tube stock at a density of 600 stems per hectare.
 No deep ripping is to be conducted.
-2014/15 To be initiated in 2019 Planned for 2019 Tube stock propagation Tube stock quantity to be sufficient to revegetate 5.5 hectares.
-2013/14 To be initiated in 2019 Planned for 2019 Site preparation for tube stock planting Slashing/mowing of 5.5 hectare site prior to planting.
-2014/15 To be initiated in 2019 Planned for 2019

-Activity Description Timeframe as defined in the BGWMP Progress in 2018 Status Weed management within revegetation/reg eneration area Biannual weed management action to be conducted across 30% (approximately 7 hectares) of the offset area.
+2014/15 Not commenced Non-compliant.
+Planned for 2021 Tube stock propagation Tube stock quantity to be sufficient to revegetate 5.5 hectares.
+2013/14 Not commenced Non-compliant.
+Planned for 2021 Site preparation for tube stock planting Slashing/mowing of 5.5 hectare site prior to planting.
+2014/15 Not commenced Planned in 2021.
+Non-compliant.
+Planned for 2021 Weed management within revegetation/ regeneration area Biannual weed management action to be conducted across 30% (approximately 7 hectares) of the offset area.
 Spraying to occur prior to the flowering of weed species with follow up spraying to be undertaken after the initial round of spraying has taken effect.
-6 monthly until 2017/18 Large Scale weed control targeting species of priority species serrated tussock (Nassella trichotoma) and blackberry (Rubus fruticosus) was only conducted by contractor within the Offset area in March 2018.
-Holcim will continue biannual weed management within the revegetation/regeneration area during the next reporting period.
-Non-compliant Monitoring of revegetation/reg eneration area Annual monitoring to be undertaken in order to determine the success or otherwise of revegetation works and the progress of natural regeneration.
+6 monthly until 2017/18 Not applicable as past timeframe for these works.
+Spot weed management undertaken across the general quarry site however it is not known if this included the offset area.
+Site continues weed management.
+Not applicable Monitoring of revegetation/ regeneration Annual monitoring to be undertaken in order to determine the success or otherwise of revegetation works and the progress of 2015/16 2016/17 2017/18 No monitoring was undertaken in 2019.
+Non-compliant area natural regeneration.
 Permanent monitoring plots to be established during the first year of monitoring.
-2015/16 2016/17 2017/18 Due to unforeseen staff turnover in 2018, no documentation detailing vegetation monitoring in revegetation areas could be found.
-It is therefore understood that no monitoring was undertaken.
-Holcim will re-establish monitoring during the next reporting period as required by the approval.
-Non-compliant
+Monitoring was planned in 2019 commenced in 2020.
+Holcim will reestablish monitoring during the next reporting period as required by the approval.